Hahn814/GetLyrics/README.md

-﻿# LyricAnalysis
+﻿# GetLyrics

- A simple project I threw together to help me pull lyrics from [Genius.com](Genius.com) using the [lyricsgenius](https://github.com/johnwmillr/LyricsGenius) package.
+Pull lyrics from [Genius.com](Genius.com) using the [lyricsgenius](https://github.com/johnwmillr/LyricsGenius) package.

+Use the lyrics as corpus to practice NLP techniques.